Get massive flavor & clouds with these high-performing sub ohm tanks

 Clapton coils use a lot of ejuice

-The Fireluke 2 is the successor to one of the best sub ohm tanks of all time, the Fireluke Mesh.
-The FireLuke 2’s mesh coils heat up more evenly than regular coils and they last longer too.
+The Fireluke 3 is the successor to one of the best sub ohm tanks of all time, the Fireluke 2.
+The FireLuke 3 mesh coils heat up more evenly than regular coils and they last longer too.
 Not only that, but mesh also means a more flavorful vape and larger clouds.
-For the best mid-high wattage sub ohm tank, the FireLuke 2 is the one.
+For the best mid-high wattage sub ohm tank, the FireLuke 3 is the one.

-Included with the FireLuke 2 is one 0.15 ohm mesh coil and one 0.20ohm mesh coil but it’s also backwards compatible with the original Fireluke coils.
+Included with the FireLuke 3 is one 0.15 ohm mesh coil and one 0.20ohm double mesh coil but it’s also backwards compatible with the original Fireluke and Fireluke 2 coils.
 These mesh coils provide a tasty, flavorful and intense vape that definitely ranks among the best of the best sub ohm tanks.

-The FireLuke 2 features an easy to use, slide-to-open top fill system.
+The FireLuke 3 features an easy to use, slide-to-open top fill system.
 Simply slide back the top cap and fill your ejuice.
-As for airflow, the FireLuke 2 is a cloud beast.
-It has two large airflow slots located at the bottom of the tank and these are fully adjustable to the draw that you want.
+There are three steel balls for added friction to prevent the top cap from opening accidentally.
+As for airflow, the FireLuke 3 is a cloud beast.
+It has large airflow slots located at the bottom of the tank and these are fully adjustable to the draw that you want.

-It’s also got an ample 5ml ejuice capacity using the included bubble glass.
-The FireLuke 2 is an impressive vape tank that provides ample flavor at mid-high watts.
+It also has an ample 5ml ejuice capacity using the included bubble glass.
+The FireLuke 3 is an impressive vape tank that provides ample flavor at mid-high watts.
 For more flavor out of your ejuice, it’s worth the buy.

 Available Coils 0.15ohm Single Mesh